ckm3/jupyter-cell-notifier/README.md

 5. Enable the setting: `jupyter-cell-notifier.telegram.enable`
 6. Watched cell completions send a direct Telegram message

-All secrets (webhook, bot token, chat ID) are stored securely using VS Code's SecretStorage — they never go into your settings.json or source control.
+All secrets (webhooks, bot token, chat ID) are stored securely using VS Code's SecretStorage — they never go into your settings.json or source control.

+## Privacy & Security

+- No backend server: This extension does not operate any cloud service and does not relay your messages.
+- Direct delivery: Notifications are sent from your VS Code directly to Slack, Microsoft Teams, or Telegram via their official webhook/API endpoints.
+- Your credentials: You provide and control your own webhook URLs or bot tokens.
+The extension does not create, proxy, or manage provider accounts.
+- Local secure storage: Sensitive values are stored in VS Code SecretStorage and are never written to files in your workspace or settings.

 ## Contributing